Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 How to convert from F-4 to F-5

 The main route for overseas Koreans is the F-5-6 sub-type.
-Five requirements apply:
+The details change by year, but five broad requirements apply:

 1. Continuous residence.
 2 or more years of continuous F-4 residence in Korea.